dnieln7/Learning-Play-API/README.md

-# Learning Play API
+# Learning Play Front

-_API for Learning Play Web Page_
+_API for the Learning Play Project_

+## About

+Learning Play is a platform to create and evaluate test focused on the primary children

+## Endpoints

+1. /users

+    * GET - Returns all the registered users.

+2. /users/id

+    * GET - Returns a user matching a provided id.

+3. /users/login

+    * POST - Takes an Auth object and returns an User object matching Auth's credentials.

+4. /users/sign-up

+    * POST - Takes an User objects and saves it in the database.

 ## Built With 🛠️